A community effort to stop PGE's construction of new 100' high voltage lines along Stafford Road

 Check back often for updates, including our next neighborhood meeting dates.

 We hope to have lots more information in the coming days and weeks.
-The earliest we've heard that any neighbor was contacted by PGE was in May, and many of us have only found out in the past couple of weeks (dated Aug.
-3).
-Much more to come (and please contact us via email or the survey!).
+The earliest we've heard that any neighbor was contacted by PGE was in May 2023, and many of us didn't find out until August 2023.
+Much more to come (and please contact us via email!).